flipkart-incubator/ultra-docs/docs/clients.md

 Use this module if you wish to send user generated actions to ultra analytics library.
 For detailed description of this SDK refer [this page](analytics-overview.md).

 ### SMS Module
-This module is available since SDK version 1.0.17.
+> Available from flipkart app v6.17, SDK version v1.0.17

 Using this module will allow your application to read SMS using Google's [Automatic SMS Verification flow](https://developers.google.com/identity/sms-retriever/overview).